Contact

 Administrative correspondence for Water Heating Authority is handled through the network's primary editorial office.
 Direct inquiries to:

-Submissions referencing safety-related installation errors or code violations that pose an active risk — such as improper pressure relief valve installation or inadequate venting for gas-fired units, both of which are governed under ANSI Z21.10 and local mechanical codes — should be directed to the relevant authority having jurisdiction (AHJ) or the applicable state plumbing board, not to this directory office.
-The directory does not hold enforcement authority over any installation or contractor.
+Submissions referencing safety-related installation errors or code violations that pose an active risk — such as improper pressure relief valve installation or inadequate venting for gas-fired units, both of which are governed under ANSI Z21.10 and local mechanical codes — should be directed to the relevant authority having jurisdiction (AHJ) or the applicable state plumbing board, not to this provider network office.
+The provider network does not hold enforcement authority over any installation or contractor.

 Physical mail correspondence is not processed through this office.
 All administrative functions are handled through the email channel identified above.